mjspriggs/overview/glossary/glossary.md

 A span of text that is considered relevant ina domain data.
 For example, in a type system about automotive vehicles, occurrences of terms such as "airbag", "Ford Explorer", and "child restraint system" might be relevant mentions.

+### microservice
+{: #x8379238}

+A set of small, independent architectural components, each with a single purpose, that communicate over a common lightweight API.

 ### ML
 {: #x9766880}